 Finance: each one of us deals with finance in some way or the other on a daily basis, whether we are a professional accountant, a number-crunching wizard, an artist, a medical practitioner, a lawyer, an entrepreneur or a home-maker.
 There is no escape from finance even if you do find it difficult to comprehend the financial concepts or resent dealing with numbers (that goes for myself, huh numbers!).
 Being pervasive might make it one of two things (or maybe both): boring to death, or critically important.

-At RKC, we know an MBA is a prime management qualification for managers.
-Our Online MBAs give you a great overview of the business world and enhance your knowledge and skills further.
-And since Financial Management is an integral part of any business, we offer it as a core or as an elective module depending on which MBA programme you choose to pursue.
+At Robert Kennedy College (RKC), we know a master’s degree in management is a prime management qualification for managers.
+Our Online Master’s degrees give you a great overview of the business world and enhance your knowledge and skills further.
+And since Financial Management is an integral part of any business, we offer it as a core or as an elective module depending on which degree you choose to pursue.

 Now, before I share with you an insider’s view of the online module let’s get started with the basics – learning what financial management is and why it is important in business.